rocon/espo/README.md

 Version: 0.1

-Datetime: 2017-06-17T09:00:00Z
+Datetime: 2017-06-17T10:00:00Z

 ===

 There have been a number of proposed reforms of Esperanto since its inception, which deal with its perceived deficiencies.
 But the language itself is fine, and only needs a few additions, not a replacement of any kind.
 Therefore just as Zamenhof summarized the grammar of Esperanto in just 16 rules, I propose just 16 new items that do not replace or modify any existing word in its current vocabulary.
 When these words are used they deprecate the usage of existing words in the sense that these are the preferred words, but this is not the same as saying those existing words cannot not be used anymore.
-Some of these proposals have been influenced by Riism.
+Some of these proposals have been influenced by current tendencies in Esperanto like Riism.

-The name **Espo** is not a replacement of the name **Esperanto**: what it names is the particular usage of Esperanto in conjunction with any of the 16 items in the list shown below.
+Note: the name **Espo** is not a replacement of the name **Esperanto**: what it names is the particular usage of Esperanto in conjunction with any of the 16 items in the list shown below.

-1. *ĥ/k*
+1. *k*

 The grapheme and phonene *ĥ* in all casesis deprecated in favour of *k*.
 For the handful of words where this might result in ambiguity there are others ways to distinguish the pair.
-Example: *eko* instead of *eĥo* - and the word *eko* (from common suffix *-ek*) could then be spelled as *ek'* (withh a hyphen replaciing the -o ending).
+Example: *eko* instead of *eĥo* - and the word *eko* (from common suffix *-ek*) could then be spelled as *ek'* (withh a hyphen replacing the -o ending).

-2. *de*
+2. *far*

+The preposition *de* is overloaded in meaning in Esperanto.
+To express the agent of an action (commonly expressed as 'by'in English) the preposition *far* should be used.
+Example: *far* ().

 3. *separator·hyphen*

-In compound words when two or more words are joined together, and in case the ending of the first word (like -o or -a) is not dropped, then the words should always be separated by a hyphen, because the ending is a conjugation which only belongs with the first word.
+In compound words when two or more words are joined together, and in case the ending of the first word (like -o) is not dropped, then the words should always be separated by a hyphen, because the ending is a conjugation which only belongs with the first word.
 The same goes for correlatives.
 This is not necessary for the unconjugated, closed category word classes like prepositions, numerals, prefixes and suffixes.
 Examples: *dento-broso* (toothbrush), *ĉiu-taga* (everyday).

 4. *middle·dot*